-The GWU Guide to Student Rights & Responsibilities is available from the Dean of Students Office at https://studentconduct.gwu.edu/sites/g/files/zaxdzs1151/f/downloads/190517%20Code%20of%20Student%20Conduct%202019.pdf.
-This statement includes the Code of Student Conduct that defines student behavior considered to be disruptive to the academic enterprise and life within the campus community.
+The Code of Student Conduct govern non-academic student behavior.
+It defines prohibited conduct for students and student organizations and sets up a conduct system to address reported violations and preserve student rights.
+It can be found at Basic Rights | Student Conduct | The George Washington University (gwu.edu).
 The code also details the process through which disciplinary action is taken by GWU when students are charged with violations of its provisions.
 Students who are charged with serious offenses may have their cases heard by boards that include students as members of the hearing panels; those charged with minor offenses are subject to a disciplinary conference.